 No. Relevant matter Spec cifications 1.
-In relation to the authorised clearing activities generally (a) the location where the clearing occurred, recorded using a Global Positioning System (GPS) unit set to Geocentric Datum Australia 1994 (GDA94), expressing the geographical coordinates in Eastings and Northings; (b) the date that the area was cleared; (c) the size of the area cleared (in hectares); (d) actions taken to avoid, minimise, and reduce the impacts and extent of clearing in accordance with Condition 4; and (e) actions taken to minimise the risk of the introduction and spread of weeds and dieback in accordance with Condition 5; and (f) actions taken in accordance with Condition 6.
+In relation to the authorised clearing activities generally (a) the location where the clearing occurred, recorded using a Global Positioning System (GPS) unit set to Geocentric Datum Australia 1994 (GDA94), expressing the geographical coordinates in Eastings and Northings; (b) the date that the area was cleared; (c) the size of the area cleared (in hectares); (d) actions taken in accordance with Condition 3; (e) actions taken in accordance with Condition 5;